-Graham is Principal Double Bass of English National Opera, Senior Professor at the Royal Academy of Music in London, and regular bassist with the Nash Ensemble.
+Graham is the Academy's Head of Strings, Principal Double Bass of English National Opera and regular bassist with the Nash Ensemble.

-In 2007 Graham was invited by Steven Isserlis to perform at the IMS Prussia Cove Chamber Festival followed by a national tour and concert at the Wigmore Hall.
+In 2007 Graham was invited by Steven Isserlis to perform at the IMS Prussia Cove Chamber Festival followed by a national tour and concert at Wigmore Hall.
 This resulted in IMS Prussia Cove winning the chamber prize at the prestigious Royal Philharmonic Society Awards.
-His recording of Schubert’s Trout Quintet with Paul Lewis and the Leopold String Trio is praised as “one of the finest modern Trouts available” (The Sunday Times).
+His recording of Schubert’s Trout Quintet with Paul Lewis and the Leopold String Trio was praised as 'one of the finest modern Trouts available' (The Sunday Times).

 Graham plays on a 1750 double bass attributed to Testore.
 He is extremely thankful to the Stradivari Trust for their support.